 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Botulinum toxin (Botox) injections are used to reduce visible lines and wrinkles.
-Due to the very low concentration used it is, in fact, a very safe cosmetic treatment.
+Botox is a toxin, but when doctors use it correctly and in low concentration, it is, in fact, very safe for both cosmetic and medical treatments.
 The substance, which is produced in laboratories, blocks nerve impulses to the tiny facial muscles, which normally cause lines and wrinkles when they contract.
-This prevents the muscles from contracting and the skin is smoothed so that lines and wrinkles disappear in the best achievable way.
+When injected into the targeted areas, it prevents the muscles from contracting and smooths the skin so that lines and wrinkles disappear in the best achievable way.
 Untreated muscles are not affected, nor are normal facial expressions.

-Botox for cosmetic reasons requires minimal preparation since it involves a nonsurgical and in-office treatment.
-Ensure that your treatment provider is a licensed physician, a physician assistant, or a nurse.
-Let your treatment provider know about any medical conditions, medical history, and allergies to make the procedure as safe as possible.
+Botox injections for cosmetic reasons is a nonsurgical and in-office treatment.
+Thus, it requires minimal preparation.
+It's important to make sure that your treatment provider is a licensed physician, a physician assistant, or a nurse trained to do Botox injections.
+Before the procedure, let your treatment provider know about any medical conditions, medical history, and allergies to make the procedure as safe as possible.
 To reduce the risk of bleeding and bruising, you need to avoid blood-thinning medicine, such as aspirin.
 Before the procedure, you need to remove all your makeup and cleanse the treatment area.

 The whole procedure takes approximately 10 minutes.
 You may leave the hospital on the same day of the procedure, usually after the effect of sedation subside.
 However, plan to stay in South Africa for one day for the initial recovery.